 For purposes of determining the exchange ratio above, the average closing price of Yellow common stock is the average per share closing price of Yellow common stock for each of 20 consecutive trading days as of the date five trading days before the closing of the merger (the "20-trading-day average").
 The number of shares of Yellow common stock to be received in exchange for each share of Roadway common stock is referred to throughout this joint proxy statement/prospectus as the "exchange ratio".
 You may not know the exchange ratio or the exact number of shares of Yellow common stock that will be issued to Roadway stockholders on the date of either the Yellow special meeting or the Roadway special meeting when you are asked to vote on these matters and, even when the exchange ratio is announced, the consideration you receive will be subject to change based on the allocation and proration provisions described in this joint proxy statement/prospectus.
 At their election, Roadway stockholders may receive \$48.00 in cash in lieu of shares of Yellow common stock for each share of Roadway common stock they own at the effective time of the merger.
-The merger consideration to be received by each Roadway stockholder, however, is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the total consideration is paid in cash and approximately one-half of the total consideration is paid in Yellow common stock, unless the value of the Yellow common stock to be issued in the merger falls below 45% of the aggregate value of the total consideration is paid in Yellow common stock and 55% of the total consideration is paid in Cash.
-See "The Merger Agreement-Merger Consideration" and "The Merger Agreement-Allocation and Proration".
+The merger consideration to be received by each Roadway stockholder, however, is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the total consideration is paid in Cash and approximately one-half of the total consideration is paid in Yellow common stock, unless the value of the Yellow common stock to be issued in the merger falls below 45% of the aggregate value of the total consideration, in which case the proration and allocation provisions will require adjustments so that 45% of the total consideration is paid in Cash.
+See "The Merger Agreement-Merger Consideration" beginning on page 73 of this joint proxy statement/prospectus and "The Merger Agreement-Allocation and Proration" beginning on page 76 of this joint proxy statement/prospectus.